cfeduke/active_avro/README.md

 In the above example the ActiveRecord models AdGroupType and CampaignStatus will be placed in the schema definition of any class associated with them as enums instead of records.

-== active_avro_ignore_filter.yml
+### `active_avro_ignore_filter.yml`

 Defines the classes and attributes to ignore when generating the schema.
 Some fields, like foreign key identifiers, may not need to be serialized if the entire child class' hierarchy is included in the schema.
-Wildcard (as `'*'` - ticks required in a YAML file) and ActiveRecord class names can be placed in this file.
+Wildcard (as `'*'` - ticks required in a YAML file for the asterisk) and ActiveRecord class names can be placed in this file.
 Regular expressions may be specified for attribute names.

 Example: